 For more information, contact Steve Aagaard at 967-6008 or email@example.com

-For those of you who have been receiving some of the weather text messages late, here is the explanation from Craig Walker, manager of the FlashAlert notification system…..
+For those of you who have been receiving some of the weather text messages late or not at all, here is the explanation from Craig Walker, manager of the FlashAlert notification system…..

-“Unfortunately, the delays are beyond the control of either the Richland School District or FlashAlert.
+“Unfortunately, this is out of the control of either the Richland School District or FlashAlert.
 Once the District clicks on ‘send’, the weather announcement goes out within a minute or two as emails from FlashAlert to the cell phone companies.
 What happens to the messages after they leave the FlashAlert server is out of our control.
 The delays most likely are a combination of Internet issues that slow down the messages as well as backlogs of messages to be delivered by the cell companies.

 "We want all RSD subscribers to receive this information immediately.
 That the delivery speed is out of our control has been our greatest frustration.
 Fortunately, the vast majority of subscribers are receiving the texts/emails in a timely manner.
 Subscribers should remember that delays can happen, especially for the text messages, and should also check other sources of closure info, including the media and the RSD website."